Dhanukbirendra/Legendre-function-/README.md

 gnuplot scripts are used to visualize the data.

-Please provide me your feedback on the email below, dot replaced by birendra.dhanuk@sxc.edu.np
+Please provide me your feedback on the email below, birendra.dhanuk@sxc.edu.np